adamcharnock/django-hordak/docs/index.rst

  * Django >= 2.2, <= 4.0
  * Python >= 3.6
- * Postgres >= 9.5
+ * Postgres >= 9.5 or MariaDB >= 10.5 (MySQL >= 8.0)

-Postgres is required, MySQL is unsupported.
+Postgres or MariaDB / MySQL are required (MySQL support as of Hordak 1.14.0).
+Other databases (e.g. SQLite) are unsupported.
 This is due to the database constraints we apply to ensure data integrity.
-MySQL could be certainly supported in future, volunteers welcome.
+Others may be supported in future, volunteers welcome.

 .. toctree::
     :maxdepth: 2